 It will mute all the noise around you and other call participants in real time even if they don’t have the app installed.
 It works with any conferencing app of your choice and doesn’t interfere with the call and human voices.
 Krisp also ensures that your voice is completely audible and uninterrupted.

 You will spare your and other’s ears from noisy environments and have productive conference calls.
-And if you want additional tips on how to manage conference calls better check out our recent blog post about the conference call dark sides.
+And if you want additional tips on how to manage calls better check out our recent blog post about the conference call dark sides.

 Procrastination and distraction are well known words for nomads (and not only).
 Here’s another tool I found that has a feature of blocking all the distracting sites and offering you a different action.
 You can choose which sites you don’t want to be distracted with, and also choose an action you want to replace that website with.